 One occurrence I haven’t covered here is that of Poltergeist phenomena.
 This is where my lofty theories fall flat.
 I cannot come up with a reasonable environmental, physiological or psychological explanation for objects being independently moved, or thrown by unseen forces.
 Misidentification, hysteria or outright hoaxes are the likely explanations which spring to mind.
 If the ability to perform acts of telekinesis could be scientifically proven, it would provide a convenient human-centred explanation for reported poltergeist activity, however, at this stage, it remains one of the more puzzling gaps in my theories of the paranormal.

-While I call myself a sceptic, I have in the past experienced what could be caused ghosts.
+While I call myself a sceptic, I have in the past experienced what could be called ghosts.
 However, I am a fallible human, with my own perceptions and beliefs which shape how I perceive the world.
 I question what I have seen because I know the limitations of my senses and the preconceptions which influence my memories.
 My quest for answers in the paranormal field drives me to seek evidence which independently captures available data covering the range of human senses so that it can be analysed in detail without the quirks of memory or human perception imposing new information were none existed.
 Similarly, I seek to understand how individual’s beliefs can shape their perceptions of the world around them.

 People have been reporting ghosts in one form or another for as long as we have had recorded history.
 I would never say “there are no such things as ghosts”.
 I’m of the belief that the nature and existence of ghosts are not something external or independent, but a construct of the human mind interpreting its surroundings, and part of what makes us what we are.